Dan Trapp

 List each OSS project individually instead of hiding them inside one infrastructure paragraph.

-Describe the actual implementation surface: stdio proxying, SQLite logs, MCP tool registration, CLI diagnostics, specs, and PR templates.
+Describe the actual implementation surface: stdio proxying, SQLite logs, MCP tool registration, living rebuilds, CLI diagnostics, specs, and PR templates.

 Keep links only for public work that is ready to be shown.